Visualization Generation with Large Language Models: An Evaluation

-Recently, an increasing number of large language models (LLMs, \textit{e.g.}, GPT-3.5~\cite{OpenAI-arxiv230308774-GPT4report}) have been developed~\cite{yang2023foundation}.
-LLMs possess a remarkable capability to comprehend natural languages and generate high-quality responses in user-defined formats or programming codes.
-They have demonstrated outstanding proficiency in various generative tasks, encompassing code generation~\cite{hendrycksMeasuringCodingChallenge2021}, reasoning~\cite{liuEvaluatingLogicalReasoning2023}, and mathematics~\cite{yuanHowWellLarge2023}.
-Moreover, many research studies have evaluated the capabilities of LLMs from different aspects with various prompt strategies like Chain of Thoughts~\cite{weiChainofThoughtPromptingElicits}, Program of Thoughts~\cite{chenProgramThoughtsPrompting2022}, and Least to Most~\cite{zhouLeasttoMostPromptingEnables2023}.
-Therefore, it is also feasible to leverage LLMs to realize NL2VIS tasks, and several LLM-based systems have been developed, such as Chat2VIS~\cite{Maddigan-access2023-Chat2VIS} and LIDA~\cite{Dibia-acl2023-LIDA}, which generate Python code to construct data visualizations.
-Maddigan et al.~\cite{Maddigan-arxiv230314292-Chat2VIS} conduct an evaluation to verify the capability of the Chat2VIS system on the NL2VIS task.
+Therefore, it is also feasible to use LLM to perform NL2VIS tasks, leading to the development of several LLM-based systems, such as Chat2VIS~\cite{Maddigan-access2023-Chat2VIS} and LIDA~\cite{Dibia-acl2023-LIDA}, which generate Python codes to build data visualizations.
+In particular, Maddigan et al.~\cite{Maddigan-arxiv230314292-Chat2VIS} further evaluated the capability of the Chat2VIS system in NL2VIS tasks.

-Along with Python, domain-specific languages in JSON formats are now widely used for specifying visualizations in various applications~\cite{2021-grammar-chiea}.
-Furthermore, the existing studies~\cite{Maddigan-arxiv230314292-Chat2VIS} have not evaluated the impact of different prompt construction strategies on the NL2VIS task.
-Despite the substantial progress made in LLMs and LLM-based NL2VIS approaches, assessing the capacity of LLMs using different prompt strategies in visualization generation is a critical requirement.
-More specifically, evaluating LLMs for NL2VIS tasks is a fundamental step that informs their practical utility, drives improvements, and ensures responsible and informed deployment in various applications.
+Beyond Python, domain-specific languages in JSON \revise{grammar} have gained widespread adoption to specify visualizations in diverse applications~\cite{2021-grammar-chiea, McNutt2023Grammar}.
+However, existing studies~\cite{Maddigan-arxiv230314292-Chat2VIS} have not evaluated the impact of various prompt strategies on NL2VIS tasks.
+Despite the substantial progress made in LLMs and LLM-based NL2VIS techniques, \revise{it is necessary to evaluate the capacity of LLMs using different prompt strategies in the visualization generation task}.
+This evaluation serves as a foundational step in elucidating the practical utility of LLMs, driving enhancements, and ensuring responsible and informed deployment across various applications.